BDC Hamburger Icon

 What are the best POS systems to generate reports?

 A handful of POS vendors stand out for generating reports.
 They provide robust reporting on sales, inventory and more, and don’t charge extra for it.
 These reports can be customized, and they are automated and easy to run, saving you precious time.
-While all of our best POS systems for retailers offer reporting capabilities, some excel more in that area, including Square, Epos Now and TouchBistro.
+While all of our choices for the best POS systems for retailers offer reporting capabilities, some excel more in that area, including Square, Epos Now and TouchBistro.

 • Square: Our Square review shows that this vendor offers all of the reporting tools you’ll need to run your business and make informed decisions.
 With Square’s reporting tools, you can get information about sales based on locations, employees and items, as well as run reports on customers, inventory and employees.
 Square’s Dashboard app lets you track your sales on a mobile device.